scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 scvi‑tools v1.3 is a landmark release that advances the field across three foundational pillars:

-1. **Innovative modeling** across nine tailored VAEs for spatial, protein, methylation, perturbation, and multi‑omic data.
+1. **Innovative modeling** across ten tailored VAEs for spatial, protein, methylation, perturbation, and multi‑omic data.

-2. **Scalable data processing** with three new custom dataloaders in the backend, enabling efficient handling of federated, out-of-core, atlas-scale datasets.
+2. **Scalable data processing** with three new custom dataloaders in the backend, enabling efficient handling of federated, out-of-core, atlas-scale datasets, such as the Tahoe100M cells.

 3. **Infrastructure and transparency** with multi-GPU training, metric-aware tuning, and demonstrable model interpretability.